litmuschaos/litmus/MENTORING.md

 > Refer to the [CNCF Mentoring](https://github.com/cncf/mentoring) repository for more details.

-## Acknowledgments
-We express our sincere appreciation to the mentors, organizations, and programs involved in this project for their invaluable support and contributions.
-Their dedication plays a pivotal role in the success of the mentoring initiatives.
+We sincerely thank all the mentors, mentees, organizations, and programs involved in this project for their invaluable support and contributions.
+Their dedication and commitment play a vital role in the success of our mentoring initiatives.

 --x--